-Keywords: superpower, strategy, postmodernism, strategic design, strategic environment, war perpower in that it has no potential strategic competitors and has significantly more capability than any other state to craft a strategy and employ the means of national power to maintain the existing order-support for international norms and the defense of liberal values and human rights.
+Keywords: superpower, strategy, postmodernism, strategic design, strategic environment, war

+Since the end of the Cold War, the United States remains the only superpower in that it has no potential strategic competitors and has significantly more capability than any other state to craft a strategy and employ the means of national power to maintain the existing order-support for international norms and the defense of liberal values and human rights.
 Although China and Russia also have the capability to exercise strategy and employ the elements of national power, each has significant limitations to do so.
 As a superpower, American economic and military power is sufficient to influence allies and partners as well as dissuade or deter rivals, and its security and other vital interests cannot be threatened or challenged by any single state or potential combination of states.
 The United States alone commands enough power to build coalitions and define the circumstances under which a coalition will commit armed force.1